Who is to Blame? Taiwo Oyedele and Tax Law Discrepancies Explained

-Understanding Taiwo Oyedele’s Perspective on the Tax Law
+Understanding Taiwo Oyedele and Tax Law Perspectives

 Over the past few days, conversations around Nigeria’s newly published tax law have taken an interesting turn.
 Reports suggest that the House of Representatives is reviewing disparities in the document; Discrepancies significant enough to warrant public concern.

-In response, Taiwo Oyedele, who has been closely associated with Nigeria’s tax reform conversations, offered a perspective that feels both unpopular and necessary: this is not a blame issue — it is a process and systems issue.
+In response, Taiwo Oyedele, who has been closely associated with Nigeria’s tax reform conversations, offered a perspective that feels both unpopular and necessary: this is not a blame issue, it is a process and systems issue.

 This statement makes people uncomfortable.
 But discomfort doesn’t make it untrue.